patternfly/patternfly-react/CONTRIBUTING.md

 ### How do I lose maintainers status?

-If you are inactive in the community for one year, we will remove you from the maintainers list and revoke your permission, but we will make a mention of you on a  list of previous maintainers.
+The maintainers team will be reevaluated periodically to ensure it remains up to date.
+If you are inactive in the community for six months, we will remove you from the maintainers list and revoke your permission, but we will make a mention of you on a list of previous maintainers.
 In the event that a maintainer continues to disregard good citizenship (or actively disrupts the project), we may need to revoke that person’s status.

-The process is the same as for nominating a new maintainer: someone suggests the revocation with a good reason, two people second the motion, and a vote may be called if consensus cannot be reached.
-We hope that’s simple enough, and that we never have to test it in practice.
+The process for revoking someone's maintainer status is a discussion limited to the maintainer team given the sensitive nature of this conversation.
+The maintainer being discussed should be made aware of the reasons their membership is being discussed and why.
+It may be that this person simply does not have time and agrees to opt out of this role without any further discussion.
+If more is required, the process is similar to a nomination.
+A member should suggest the revocation with a good reason, two people second the motion, and a vote may be called if consensus cannot be reached.
+Someone from the maintainer team is required to follow up with the person being removed to update them and pass along constructive feedback.
+Again, care should be taken to do this sensitively.

 ### Quick tips for new maintainers

-- If something you merged broke something, it’s your responsibility to provide a fix.
+- If something you merged broke something, it’s your responsibility to resolve or coordinate how to resolve the issue.
 - Do not merge your own commits
 - Do not merge commits blindly.
 If you do not fully understand a pull request, ask existing maintainers to take a look
 - Do not merge if the build is failing.
 Wait until tests are green to merge.